tasharen/ngui/Assets/NGUI/ReadMe - 3.0.7 rc1.txt

 3.0.7
 - NEW: Created a new layout system.
 All widgets and panels can now anchor to each other, the screen, and even 3D game objects.
+- NEW: You can now create resizable scroll views and anchor them to UI elements.
 - NEW: Re-created the Anchor Example to use the new anchoring system.
 - NEW: Updated all controls to use the new anchoring system.
 - NEW: You can now specify an explicit Render Queue on each panel.